DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/work-with-chart-elements.md

 ## Clone an Element

-You can create a copy of an element or a group of [selected elements](select-elements.md) by mouse or by keyboard.
+You can use the mouse or keyboard commands to create a copy of an element or a group of [selected elements](select-elements.md).

 - **By mouse**: press the Ctrl+Shift and drag an element to clone it.